 News — Page 346

-Limestone County’s 1818 Farms has been named America’s ‘Woman-Owned Small Business of the Year’ by Amazon through their first ever United States Small Business Spotlight Awards.
-Located in Mooresville, 1818 Farms before being announced as the winner was named one of six finalists in the category out of more than 1,300 small businesses nominated across […]
+1818 Farms has been named America's ‘Woman-Owned Small Business of the Year’ by Amazon through their first ever U.S. Small Business Spotlight Awards.

 Alabama State Senate Majority Leader Greg Reed (R-Jasper) announced Tuesday that his communications director and policy advisor, John Rogers, will be joining Jeff Sessions’ campaign for the U.S. Senate.
 “John Rogers has been a trusted confidant since joining my office in 2015.
 He has done an outstanding job directing the communications and policy strategy for […]